cncf/memorials/carolyn-van-slyck.md

 Carolyn was a tour de force when it came to welcoming new folks in the cloud native community on top of being a strong project maintainer awarded for her amazing efforts.
 Her work in growing TAG Contributor Strategy is something I deeply admired and reflects the best of the cloud native community in my opinion.
 I always appreciated conversations with her she will be missed dearly.

+## Nick Eberts

+I met Carolyn when she came over to Microsoft in 2017.
+We quickly bonded when I noticed that she named her NUC kubernetes nodes after My Little Pony characters and I told her about my kids shared obsession.
+Anytime we talked she would ask about them.
+Carolyn was always the kindest soul on any call we were on and ALWAYS took the time to mentor me when I needed some help.
+She didn't care that you knew how great an engineer she was and she was a great engineer.
+It is a sad day. :(